 We've developed policies and a technical interface that will allow stakeholders to view the images in a format suitable for their needs.
 The mechanism by which stakeholders are linked to the traffic cameras is known as the VIH (Video Information Highway).

 An innovative partnering approach with media organisations and web hosts has been implemented, allowing nominated third parties or ‘media partners’ to access and disseminate still and live images to the public through their own traffic news bulletins and websites.

 Who can access traffic camera images?

 Everybody can access traffic camera images through the Traffic England website.

 CCTV General Data Protection Regulations privacy notice

-Images of vehicles are monitored and may be recorded by Highways England cameras, as people travel on the Highways England network
+Images of vehicles are monitored and may be recorded by National Highways' cameras, as people travel on the National Highways network